Oxford Flood Alliance

 We’re a community group, formed in 2007.
 We campaign to reduce flooding in the Oxford area.
 Seven rivers meet at Oxford so the city’s very vulnerable, flooding six times since 2000.
 Climate change looks likely to make things worse.
 Working with the public bodies responsible for flooding, we’ve had real successes already, but more needs to be done.
 Houses and businesses need better protection, roads and railway must be kept passable and the City open for business.

-- our support for, and participation in, the proposed multi-partner Oxford Flood Alleviation Scheme (Oxford FAS).
+our support for, and participation in, the multi-partner Oxford Flood Alleviation Scheme.
+We are especially concerned that

-- our emphasis on maintaining existing waterways so that they work as well as possible.
-We want to see more being done to encourage and help riparian owners fulfill their responsibilities.
+- our continued emphasis on maintaining existing waterways so that they work as well as possible.
+We want to see more being done to encourage and help riparian owners fulfil their responsibilities.

 Our Alliance is run by a Steering Group: